SIGECS Program Description and Application

 Eligibility & Deadlines

-All tenured or tenure track faculty are eligible.
+All full-time faculty are eligible.
 Project teams must consist of two or more faculty members, each of whom is in a different department, school, or sub-specialty area.

 Opportunity to Submit to the RADs or IGNITE Grant Program: